 Source Water Assessment The State of Michigan performed an assessment of BHV source water in 2003 to determine the susceptibility, or relative potential, of contamination.
 The susceptibility rating is on a six-tiered scale from "very-low" to "high" based primarily on geologic sensitivity, water chemistry and contaminant sources.
-All four BHV wells indicate that the groundwater is obtained from a confined aquifer.
+Data from all four BHV wells indicate that the groundwater is obtained from a confined aquifer.
 The geologic sensitivity for a confined aquifer is characterized as "low."
-For more information about the Source Water Assessment report, contact the BHV Clerk's Office (734-222-5209 or bhyclerk@comcast.net)
+For more information about the Source Water Assessment report, contact the BHV Clerk's Office (734-222-5209 or bhvclerk@comcast.net)

-Contaminant Review Review of the contaminant source inventory developed for the BHV Wellhead Protection Program indicates there are several known contaminant sources within the Wellhead Protection Area.
-These contaminant sites include agricultural areas where fertilizers and pesticides are used, an abandoned gas station, an industrial waste generator and a permitted sanitary sewage/wastewater facility, as well as residential septic systems.
-The contaminant source inventory is currently being updated by the BHV Water Resources Advisory Committee.
+Contaminant Review The contaminant source inventory developed for the BHV Wellhead Protection Plan lists residential septic systems, agricultural areas, transportation corridors and cemeteries as potential contaminant sources within the Wellhead Protection Area.
+Other than an agricultural location with a State-approved Response Activity Plan (fertilizer/pesticide contamination from a 1978 building fire; expected to be completed in late 2014), no other significant sources of contamination were identified.
 In addition, Barton Hills Village adopted Ordinance #21 in 2001 which requires maintenance of BHV residential septic systems on a regular basis.
-Reports based on records kept by Barton Hills Village indicate a high rate of resident compliance with the ordinance.
+Reports based on records kept by Barton Hills Village indicate a continued high rate of resident compliance with the ordinance.